Ndai language

 Ndai, also known as Galke or Pormi, is a nearly extinct Mbum language of northern Cameroon.
 There are only about a few speakers remaining in the vicinity of Tcholliré (Tcholliré commune, Mayo-Rey department, Northern Region).
+The name of the language supposedly comes from the language's word for 'cow'.
+The language is spoken to a degree of fluency by five speakers, all over the age of 50, and two others are alleged to hold a conversational-level knowledge of the language.